Satori-finance/satori/source/index.html.md

 - `Effective leverage` is `mark value / (mark value - bankruptcy value)`
 - `% profit` is `(mark value - average open value) / average open value`
-- `Mark value` is the value of the position at mark price
+- `Mark value` is the value of the position at the mark price
-- `Mark price` is the current price for the perpetual contracts of the asset you are viewing
 - `Bankruptcy value` is the value of position at the bankruptcy price
 - `Average open value` is the the value of position at average open price

 ## Funding Costs

 We anchor the price of perpetual contracts to the spot index price through a funding fee mechanism.

-Long positions pay short positions when the market is bullish; short positions pay long positions when the market is bearish.
+Long positions pay short positions when the future is trading at a premium; short positions pay long positions when the future is trading below.
+The platform does not receive any of the fees.

-The funding fee is charged every hour.

-The funding fee is calculated as follows:
+The funding fee is charged every hour, and calculated as follows:

 <aside class="formula">
-  Funding fee = notional value of position held * funding fee rate
+  Funding fee = position size * oracle price * funding fee rate
 </aside>

 ### Funding Fee Rate Calculation

-The funding fee rate is comprised of two components: the interest rate and the premium.
+The funding fee rate is comprised of two components: the interest rate and the premium index.

 The interest rate is currently set to `0.03%` per day.

-The premium is calculated using trailing 1 hour TWAPs, sampled once every second.
+The premium index is calculated for each market, per minute (at random points in that minute) using the following formula:

 <aside class="formula">
-  Premium = (TWAP(contract_price) - TWAP(index_price)) / TWAP(index_price)
+  Premium Index = (max(0, B - I) - max(0, I - A)) / I
 </aside>

+Where:

+- `B` is the `impact bid price`, or the average execution price to close out a long position of impact notional value through a market sell
+- `A` is the `impact ask price`, or the average execution price to close out a short position of impact notional value through a market buy
+- `I` is the spot index price
+- `Impact Notional Value` is set to 800 USDT / Initial Margin Ratio of the Market

+The total premium index for an hour is then the average of all premium indices calculated for that hour.

 Altogether, the funding fee rate is calculated as:

 <aside class="formula">
-    Funding fee rate = (Premium + Interest Rate) / 24
+    Funding Fee Rate = Premium Index + clamp(Interest Rate/24 - Premium Index, 0.05%, -0.05%)
 </aside>

+In other words, the funding fee ate will equal the hourly interest rate if the premium index is within 0.05% of the hourly interest rate.

+### Funding Fee Rate Cap

+The absolute value of the Funding Fee Rate is capped at 0.075%.

 ## Index Price

 The `Index Price` refers to the price of the underlying asset on the spot market.
-It's an aggregate price based off price data from multiple exchanges and is used to trigger stop orders.
+It's an aggregate price based off price data from multiple exchanges.

-The exchanges we aggregate from are as follows for each currency pair:
+The exchanges we aggregate from are as follows for each market:

-#### BTC/USD
+#### BTC-USDT

 `Okex`
 `Binance`
-`Coinbase`
-`Bitstamp`
+`Huobi`

-#### ETH/USD
+#### ETH-USDT

 `Okex`
 `Binance`
-`Coinbase`
-`Bitstamp`
+`Huobi`

-#### LTC/USD
+#### DOT-USDT

 `Okex`
-`Coinbase`
-`Bitstamp`

-#### XRP/USD

-`Okex`
-`Coinbase`
-`Bitstamp`
+`Binance`
+`Huobi`

 We have implemented logic to ensure that index fluctuations are within the normal range when there is a significant deviation from the price of a single exchange.